Treatment of hydronephrosis of the kidney in a newborn. Hydronephrosis of the kidneys in newborns. Surgical treatment of hydronephrosis in newborns

 • refusal to eat;

-When examined by a doctor, palpation may reveal a tumor in the area of \u200b\u200bthe affected kidney.
+When examined by a doctor, a tumor may be detected in the area of the affected kidney by palpation.

-The degree of renal hydronephrosis in children
+Degrees of renal hydronephrosis in children

 Possible complications